kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 </template>
 ```

-Additionally, on the template node property UI, the group should be changed to "[Page 1] Group 1" because default selection is none.
+Additionally, on the template node property UI, the group should be changed to "[Page 1] Group 1" because the default selection is "none".

 ![](images/template4chatui.png)

-To show the chat UI on the Node-RED Dashbaord 2.0, click the deploy button and select the "Dashboard 2.0" tab in the right side bar area.
+To show the chat UI on the Node-RED Dashboard 2.0, click the deploy button and then select the "Dashboard 2.0" tab in the right sidebar.
 Then, click the "Open Dashboard" button in the top right corner.

 ![](images/button2dashboard.png)

-The dashboard has the following Chat UI, which supports text input and a history timeline.
+The dashboard will have the following Chat UI, which supports text input and a history timeline.

 ![](images/simplechatui.png)

-If you want to clear the chat history managed internally by flow context, you need to clear the flow context manually.
+To clear the chat history managed internally by flow context, you need to clear it manually.
 Open the "context" tab in the right sidebar, and click the "refresh" button to get the latest data.
 Then, click the "Delete" button.

 ![](images/clearcontext.png)

-From the next input on the Chat UI, the timeline will be cleared on the dashbaord.
+From the next input on the chat UI, the timeline will be cleared on the dashbaord.

 ## Integrating the Chat UI with the Ollama flow
-To integrate the two flows that we created, wire from text input node to the function node which has "post data" as the node name.
+To integrate the two flows that we created, connect the text input node to the function node which has "post data" as the node name.

 ![](images/flow4chatapp.png)

-After the http request node, insert a new function node between http request node and the template node to handle the retrived data.
-In the function node, enter "ai comment" in the name field and paste the following code.
+After the http request node, insert a new function node between the http request node and the template node to handle the retrieved data.
+In the function node, enter "ai comment" in the name field and then paste the following code.

 ```
 var tmp = flow.get('data') || [];